-- Types of filters: There are many different types of filters on the market, differing in material, pore size, or the presence of an additional adsorbing (e.g. activated carbon) or antibacterial (e.g. silver) component.
+There are many different types of filters on the market, differing in material, pore size, or the presence of an additional adsorbing (e.g. activated carbon) or antibacterial (e.g. silver) component.
 In the following, we describe the most widely used categories of outdoor filters.
-Note that there are also products in which these filter elements are combined. - 398 • Textile filters: Improvised or commercially available textile elements with lager 399 pore sizes, used to pre-filtrate water to reduce turbidity or under emergency 400 conditions (see chapter 6.4). - Ceramic filters: Up to now, microporous ceramic is the most common material of outdoor water filters, with or without an activated carbon component or silver impregnation.
+Note that there are also products in which these filter elements are combined.

+- Textile filters: Improvised or commercially available textile elements with lager pore sizes, used to pre-filtrate water to reduce turbidity or under emergency conditions (see chapter 5.3.2.4). - Ceramic filters: Up to now, microporous ceramic is the most common material of outdoor water filters, with or without an activated carbon component or silver impregnation.
 The filter element is a cylindrical ceramic block.
 Ceramic filters of good quality have a pore size of 0.2 μm and are usually operated by a hand pump, pressing the water through the filter element. - Activated carbon: Retains particles and microorganisms in its pore matrix by electrostatic adhesion.
 Available as compressed filter block or as granulate.
 Often combined with mechanical filters like ceramic filters.
 Note that gradually the binding sites within the carbon become saturated and the cartridge has to be replaced. - Hollow fibre filters: These filters are based on the functional principle of semipermeable membrane filtration, similar to dialysis.
 The filter element consists of a bundle of hollow fibres which results in a large filtration surface.
 This reduces the pressure needed to bring water through the unit.
 Pore size differs significantly depending on the model and ranges from 0.2 ("filter") to 0.02 μm ("purifier").
-Purifiers with 0.02 μm pores are able to remove even viruses.
+Purifiers with 0.02 μm pores are even able to remove viruses.
 The driving force for water flow is usually either suction (in form of a tube used like a very large straw or integrated into a bottle), gravity (in form of a bag that hangs from an elevated point), hand pump, or squeezing a water bag or bottle with attached filter.
-Examples of manufacturers are the companies LifeStraw and Sawyer, which sell filters as well as purifiers, so read the specifications of the product carefully to be aware of the pore size! - Glass fibre filters: Pleated matrix of glass fibres with pore sizes down to 0.2 μm.
-423 Often combined with ceramic or other pre-filter element to avoid fast clogging.
+Examples of manufacturers are the companies LifeStraw and Sawyer, which sell filters as well as purifiers, so read the specifications of the product carefully to determine the pore size! - Glass fibre filters: Pleated matrix of glass fibres with pore sizes down to 0.2 μm.
+Often combined with ceramic or other pre-filter element to avoid fast clogging.
 Examples: Katadyn "Vario" (hand pump glass fibre filter combined with ceramic and activated carbon), Katadyn "Gravity Camp" and "Base Camp Pro" (water bags using gravity drip for larger quantities of water). - Nanocomposite filters: This category comprises a variety of different materials and constitutes the most recent development in the field of personal water treatment equipment.
 The idea behind these filters is a functionalisation and enlargement of the filter surface by coating it with different kinds of nanoparticles which have distinct physico-chemical properties (adsorbing, microbicidal, or catalytic).
-Depending on the material it is also possible to remove toxins like
+Depending on the material it is also possible to remove toxins such as heavy metals or chemicals from water.
+Companies selling these products tend not to reveal the exact structure and composition of their filters.
+The results of laboratory tests commissioned by the manufacturers are positive, but currently there is a lack of independent data.
+The commission will keep these systems under review (e.g. "Water-to-GoTM" or "Sawyer® select filters / purifiers").